 In this section we examine the fluctuations in the cost of equity capital raised by Israeli companies in the US, as most foreign institutional and passive equity investment in listed firms is channeled through those corporations.
 Since most of these firms are regarded as high-tech companies, the results allow us to gauge the impact of domestic Israeli events on the cost of equity finance to this sector.
-To address this issue, we collect data on stock returns of nearly 100 Israeli companies traded on US stock exchanges (mostly the NASDAQ).
+To address this issue, we collect data on stock returns of nearly 100 Israeli companies traded on US stock exchanges (mostly NASDAQ).
 As in the analysis of sovereign bonds, we begin the analysis by identifying statistically significant movements in the equity prices of the sample firms, and then describe the events that took place on those days.
-Later, we measure the impact of events by type.

-Before turning to the data, it is important to note some differences between the analyses of bond 'spreads' and stock prices.
-Unlike the fluctuations in bond yields, our investigation of stock prices is based on identifying dates of 'excess returns,' which are days when the stock prices move beyond what a standard, CAPM-based, economic model would predict.
-Thus, in contrast with the methodology used to analyze bond yields, which could easily display the co-movement with foreign bond spreads (EMBI), the stock price results will display only changes that exceed changes in foreign stock indices.
+Later on, we measure the impact of events by type.
+Unlike the analysis of bond "spreads," the analysis of stock prices is based on identifying dates of "excess returns," that is days in which the stock prices move beyond what a standard, CAPM-based, economic model would predict.
+Thus, in contrast with the methodology used to analyze bond spreads, which could easily display the co-movement with foreign bond spreads (EMBI), the stock price results will display only changes that exceed changes in foreign stock indices.

 In order to identify dates, around which significant shifts in equity prices took place from 1996 through 1999, we construct an equal-weighted total return index for Israeli equities trading in the United States (the AB index).
 We also construct a total return series for each Israeli firm listed in May 2000 from the day of its initial listing (or January 1, 1992 if listed before 1992).
 We then assume that equal amounts of funds are invested in each security.
 The assumption implies that investors rebalance their portfolios on a daily basis (as in Ritter, 1991).
 Figure 3 compares the total cumulative returns of the AB, the S&P and the NASDAQ indices.
-The dramatic appreciation of Israeli share prices suggests that, over time, growth expectations related to technological changes increased and were an important factor in explaining long-run returns.
-Nonetheless, it would be interesting to identify short periods (a week or less) of excess returns, in which stock price movements were abnormal (either positive or negative).
+The dramatic appreciation of Israeli share prices suggests that, over time, growth expectations related to technological changes increased and were an important factor in explaining long run returns.
+It would be interesting to identify, nonetheless, short periods (a week or less) of excess returns, in which stock price movements were abnormal (either positive or negative).

-To evaluate when the AB index responds to 'news' and exhibits unusual returns, we calculate abnormal return as the actual ex post return minus the expected return, which is constructed in three stages.
-First, we assume a stable linear relation between the market return (i.e., the S&P return) and the AB index return.
+To evaluate when the AB index responds to "news" and exhibits unusual returns, we calculate abnormal return as the actual ex post return minus the expected return, which is constructed in three stages.
+First, we assume a stable linear relation between the market return (i.e. the S&P return) and the AB index return.
 The relation takes the following form: